-Essential oil are a wonderful way to support a healthy baby.
+Essential oils are a wonderful way to support a healthy baby.
 Before I learned about therapeutic grade essential oils I feared using oils with my first baby.
 It was probably a good thing because most of the oils in my home were cheap and most likely adulterated.
-But now with my second I finally understand how Young Living oils can help my little guy.
+But now with my second I finally understand how Young Living essential oils can help my little guy.
 (I also HIGHLY recommend the book Gentle Babies if you are pregnant, nursing, or have children under the age of 5.
 Learn about it here.)

 Baby Essential Oils: Oil Safety

 Because a baby’s skin is so delicate it is a good idea to dilute all essential oils before applying.
-There are some exceptions and plenty of moms who have used some oils “neat” (undiluted) without any problem, but since diluted an oil does NOT dilute the effectiveness, I always prefer to dilute my oils.
+There are some exceptions and plenty of moms who have used some oils “neat” (undiluted) without any problem, but since diluted an oil does NOT dilute the effectiveness, I always prefer to dilute my essential oils.

 A good rule of thumb is to dilute one drop of essential oil with 1 tablespoon of a carrier oil such as coconut or olive.
-Avoid diffusing strong oils (like cinnamon, peppermint, or oregano) in the baby’s room.
-It’s also recommended to cover your baby’s socks after applying essential oils and to avoid putting oils on the baby’s hands so that the oils don’t end up in her mouth.
+Avoid diffusing strong essential oils (like cinnamon, peppermint, or oregano) in the baby’s room.
+It’s also recommended to cover your baby’s socks after applying essential oils and to avoid putting oils on the baby’s hands so that the oils don’t end up in your babies mouth.

 Grapefruit, lavender, lemon, frankincense, mandarin, melaleuca, orange, petitgrain, Roman chamomile, tangerine and neroli*